-From the second year first semester onwards, students following General Degrees are required to select two subjects out of first year subjects offered and should follow the course units coded as G in the detailed syllabi (Two course units from each subject).
-From third year onwards, students following General Degrees are required to select a Major subject out of the two subjects offered in the Second Year.
-The course units of the major subject are coded as G in the detailed syllabi.
+From the second year first semester onwards, students following General Degrees are required to select two subjects out of first year subjects offered and should follow the course units coded as \mathbf{G} in the detailed syllabi (Two course units from each subject) along with Compulsory subjects.
+The course units of the major subject are coded as \mathbf{G}^ in the detailed syllabi.

 Core Subjects: The Core Subjects are the compulsory requirement for obtaining General Degrees.
-Core Subjects have to be followed only in 1^{st} & 2^{nd} academic years.
+Core Subjects have to be followed only in 1st& 2nd academic years.